benj2240/BASENIK/README.md

 # BASENIK

 BASENIK is a tool for writing programs in [Beatnik](https://esolangs.org/wiki/Beatnik).
+You can use the tool online [here](https://benj2240.github.io/BASENIK/).

 ## Current features:
 1. Given the source of a program written in Beatnik, visually display the values and, if applicable, the commands represented by each word